Jwkent1973/Jonathan-s-Custom-Daigaku-Gurashi-Students/README.md

 UPDATE: September 17, 2020.
 Updated students to work with v0.61.
 Moved old versions to subfolder.

 UPDATE: December 12, 2020.
 Updated Students To Work with v0.69.
 Moved  old versions to a subfolder.

+UPDATE: December 16, 2020.
+Tweaked the outfits a bit.